 A fundamental feature of a surface is its Gaussian curvature $\mathcal{K}$.
 The connection form \eqref{connectionform} allows us to obtain it by means of Gauss equation \cite{chen1999lectures,ivey2016cartan}:

 In curved spaces, the notion of a geodesic is used to extend the idea of a straight line in flat spaces.
-For the sake of completeness we recall the following definitions \begin{definition} A curve $\gamma: I\subseteq \mathbb R \to \mathcal{S}$ is called a pregeodesic if
+We recall the following definitions: \begin{definition} A curve $\gamma: I\subseteq \mathbb R \to \mathcal{S}$ is called a geodesic if

-for every $t\in I$, and being $\sigma$ a smooth function.
-In case $\sigma(t)=0$ for every $t$ the curve is called a geodesic. \end{definition}